HARSHTANDEL25/learning-managment-plateform/README.md

 Key Features:
 Browse & Filter Courses
 Purchase Courses using Stripe
 Progress Calculation of each Course
 Student Dashboard
 Course sell analytics Page
 Teacher mode
-Create new Courses
-Create new Chapters
-Mark Chapters as Completed or Uncompleted with real-time notification Easily reorder chapter position with drag n’ drop Upload thumbnails, attachments and videos using UploadThing
+Create new Courses, Edit the courses and delete the courses creating, editing, and deleting chapters within courses with ease Mark Chapters as Completed or Uncompleted with real-time notification Easily reorder chapter position with drag n’ drop Upload thumbnails, attachments and videos using UploadThing